Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 ### 9 - Install Zabbix Agent on Same Network as Zabbix Server ###
-follow the zabbix agent installation on: https://www.zabbix.com/download?zabbix=7.2&os_distribution=ubuntu&os_version=24.04&components=agent_2&db=&ws=
+follow the zabbix agent installation on: <br>
+https://www.zabbix.com/download?zabbix=7.2&os_distribution=ubuntu&os_version=24.04&components=agent_2&db=&ws=

 in /etc/zabbix/zabbix_agentd.conf, this parameters needs modification:
 1. Server
-2. ServerActive: if the
+2. ServerActive: if the the host is going to receive request to retrieve data to the server.
 3. Hostname : is the name that zabbix-server/zabbix-proxy is going to use to name the host.

 - passive check on agent: it means that Zabbix-Server/proxy will send request to agent to retrieve data from it.
-- active check on agent: it means that agent will send data automatically to zabbix server/proxy base on an interval timer.
+- active check on agent: it means that agent will send data automatically to zabbix server/proxy base on an interval timer. (this is used for CGNAT)
 thus:
 if zabbix agent is on active check, the "ServerActive" parameter should be modified<br>
 if zabbix agent is on passive check, the "Server" parameter should be modified.<br>